San Marcos Growers LogoSan Marcos Growers

 Calamagrostis x acutiflora 'Karl Foerster' (Feather Reed Grass) - An evergreen grass in mild climates, this grass is distinguished by its feathery loose purple-tinged flowers on stalks to 6 feet tall in summer that age to a buff color by late summer.
 Flowers move gracefully in the wind.
 Foliage mounds are usually around 3 feet tall and 3 feet wide.
 Plant in full sun to light shade and give regular irrigation.
 Cut back in late winter to maintain clean fresh foliage.
 It can be used as a specimen plant or in borders.
 Calamagrostis x acutiflora cultivars are the result of crossing Calamagrostis epigejos with Calamagrostis arundinacea.
 Flowers are good for fresh or dry arrangements.
 Perennial Plant of the Year 2001.

-This information about Calamagrostis x acutiflora 'Karl Foerster' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Calamagrostis x acutiflora 'Karl Foerster' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]